thecreation/assets-manager/README.md

 Defaults to false.

 ### verbose
-Whether to console log copy and clean files.
+Whether to output copy and clean files infos to console.
 Defaults to true.

 ### override